Demand Justice with Our Law Firm

 However, other product liability actions can be brought against product manufacturers based specifically upon negligence.
 We can help you determine the right way to approach your case based on the evidence at hand, and the unique circumstances of your injury.

 Proving that a product is defective or unsafe requires a complete investigation and highly trained safety experts or engineers.
-At the Product Liability Law Offices of Stuart L. Plotnick, LLC, our Upper Marlboro injury attorneys work with engineers and other manufacturing experts to examine the product, identify flaws, research the history of the product, and analyze the supply chain to determine liability.
+At the Law Offices of Stuart L. Plotnick, LLC, our Rockville injury attorneys work with engineers and other manufacturing experts to examine the product, identify flaws, research the history of the product, and analyze the supply chain to determine liability.
 We will use all of our resources and experience to develop the strongest product liability case possible on your behalf.